900 Howe Street, Suite 750

-In addition to the firm’s five Queen’s Counsel, the firm includes many former law clerks from the Court of Appeal and Supreme Court of Canada.
-The firm’s lawyers serve as adjunct professors at UBC Law School; write chapters in texts on Business Torts, Government Liability, and the Annual Review of Law and Practice; frequently speak at continuing legal education events; and co-author the annual British Columbia Supreme Court Rules Annotated, and The Civil Appeal Handbook.
+NST’s partners are ranked as leading practitioners in Lexpert, Best Lawyers, Chambers and Partners, and Benchmark.
+NST was again selected as one of Canada’s Top 10 Civil Litigation Boutiques by Canadian Lawyer in 2022 and was included in the Globe and Mail’s list of Canada’s Best Law firms in 2021 and 2022.
+In addition to its work for clients, the firm’s lawyers serve as adjunct professors at the Allard School of Law (UBC); write chapters in texts on Business Torts, Government Liability, and the Annual Review of Law and Practice; frequently speak at continuing legal education events; and co-author the annual British Columbia Supreme Court Rules Annotated, and The Civil Appeal Handbook.

 Representative Work: A few of the firm’s practice areas and representative cases include:

 Recent Commercial/Civil Disputes: In Concord Pacific Acquisitions Inc. v.
-Oei, the firm successfully defended a claim in excess of $350 million brought by Concord Pacific against the three named defendants, including Singaporean businessman and NST client Hong Leong Oei.
-NST’s clients were also awarded special costs, expected to be in excess of $4 million.
+Oei, the firm successfully defended a claim in excess of $350 million brought by Concord Pacific against the three named defendants, including renowned Singaporean businessman, Hong Leong Oei.
 In Wastech Ltd. v.
-GVS&DD, the firm succeeded in a landmark case on the good faith limit on the exercise of contractual discretions before the Supreme Court of Canada.
-In Pirani v.
-Pirani, NST succeeded at trial in a dispute involving allegations of breach of trust, breach of fiduciary duty and knowing assistance arising from the winding up of four discretionary trusts that held significant hotel properties in BC and the United States.
-In a further hearing, the trial judge also awarded NST’s clients special costs.
+GVS&DD, 2021 SCC 7, NST partners Irwin Nathanson K.C. and Julia Lockhart acted for Metro Vancouver in a case with important implications for all contracts that provide one party with discretionary powers, building on the Supreme Court of Canada’s decisions in Bhasin.
 In Great Canadian Gaming Corporation v.
 British Columbia Lottery Corporation, the firm represented Great Canadian in a $35 million commercial dispute, achieving settlement on the eve of a nine week trial.
 NST acted on behalf of the Vancouver Aquarium in Ocean Wise Conservation Association v.
 Vancouver Board of Parks and Recreation in a dispute regarding breach of contract and municipal law relating to animals in captivity.
-NST is currently acting in two high profile civil forfeiture matters.
+NST is also currently acting in two high profile civil forfeiture matters.

-In addition, Murray Clemens Q.C. actively arbitrates and mediates a wide variety of commercial disputes.
+In addition, Murray Clemens K.C. actively arbitrates and mediates a wide variety of commercial disputes.

-Property Disputes: NST regularly acts in disputes relating to property rights and property development and acquisition.
-For example, in Hodgson v.
-Musqueam, the firm successfully acted for over 70 leaseholders in a dispute about significant rent increases.
-In a recent arbitration, the firm successfully acted for a partner in a dispute relating to partnership interests in and valuation of a property development involving lands worth over $100 million and a partnership interest of $20 million.
+Property Disputes: NST regularly acts for major property developers in development and project and land interest disputes, and in other property related claims and disputes.
+In a recent arbitration, the firm successfully acted for a partner in a dispute relating to partnership interests in and valuation of a property development involving lands worth over $100 million.